CQCL/SSIP/README.md

 # SSIP

-SSIP is availabe from PyPi for Python >= 3.10:
+SSIP is available from PyPi for Python >= 3.10:

 ```sh
 pip install ssip